cvalenzuela/ITP-REST-API/README.md

 - ### `POST /api/food`

   > Update the status of free food.
 It requires a valid access token.
-This method accepts two values that must be sent in the body:
+This method accepts three values must be sent in the body:
-  > - status: true or false
+  > - status: true or false - Required
+  > - token: APIKEY - Required
-  > - image: A .jpg, .png or .gif of the current food
+  > - image: A .jpg, .png or .gif of the current food - Optional

 - ### `TEXT 'I want food'`